Buy a Life Insurance Plan in a few clicks

 In some cases, especially in newer constructions, providing an occupancy certificate may be required to validate the legality of the residence.

-Claiming HRA exemption comes with specific conditions.
-We'll outline these conditions and highlight common pitfalls to avoid, ensuring you meet all the necessary criteria for a successful exemption claim.
+Claiming an HRA exemption comes with specific conditions.
+You should meet all the necessary criteria for a successful exemption claim.

 The taxpayer must receive HRA as a part of their salary package from their employer.